 The purpose of the Household Travel Survey (HTS) is to measure domestic and outbound travel patterns involving overnight stays and associated details (expenditure, purpose of trip, type of accommodation used etc.) of Irish residents.
 It is a voluntary postal survey of private households, which is carried out each month.
-The HTS is a stratified random sample of 4,600 private households (approximately 0.3% of all private households).
+The HTS is a stratified random sample of 4,600 private households each month (approximately 0.3% of all private households).
 The form needs to be completed for every member of each household surveyed.
 The sample is selected randomly from the Electoral Register and stratified by District Electoral Division.
-The most recent results for Quarter 4 2017 were published in T+3 months.
+The most recent results for Quarter 4 2018 were published in T+6 months, following a deferral of the results for guarters 2 to 4 of 2018.

 The principal outputs are the number of trips taken; number of nights spent away from home and total expenditure on domestic and outbound travel by Irish residents.
 It is one of several CSO surveys conducted to comply with the requirements of Regulation (EU) No 692/2011 of the European Parliament and of the Council concerning the collection of statistical information in the field of tourism.
-The data is also used extensively by all tourism agencies (e.g. Failte Ireland, Tourism Ireland), Government Departments, academia and the general public.
+The data is also used extensively by all tourism agencies (e.g. Fáilte Ireland, Tourism Ireland), Government Departments, academia and the general public.